zz9tf/Escaper/README.md

 ### Level introduction

-We have four levels (houses), each one is responsible for one level.
+We have four levels (houses); each person is responsible for one level.

 Level 1: Pink House